This a very much a sister product to the TV Lotto game,also produced by Medallion Press in 1970 - shown here

 It contains 28 dominoes.Each one a piece of thick card approximately 3.75" x 1.75" -colour printed on one side with 2 headshots of Camberwick characters,and blank on the other.

-Although quite why the Lotto was so blessed is a mystery,because Medallion's two equivalent sets for the Magic Roundabout both used artwork and all four were produced at the same time.
+Although quite why that Lotto version was so blessed is a mystery,because Medallion's two equivalent domino and tv lotto sets for the Magic Roundabout only used artwork too,++and all four were produced at the same time.

-Not that the kids would have been unduely worried about any of that of course,and they might even have preferred the artwork,as it's nothing if not colourful.
+Not that kids would have been unduely worried about any of that of course.And they might even have preferred the artwork,as it's nothing if not colourful.